 where

-with $\delta_{k}$ a $\delta$-function such that $\int{d}^{4}k \Theta(k_{0})\delta(k_{\alpha}k^{\alpha})\delta_{k}=8\pi^{3}$, is the image of the system's de Donder-Weyl function in the field's momentum representation.
+with $\delta_{k}$ a $\delta$-function such that $\int{d}^{4}k \Theta(k_{0})\delta(k_{\alpha}k^{\alpha})\delta_{k}=8\pi^{3}$, is the image of the system's de Donder–Weyl function in the field's momentum representation.
 This last function has the same information about the system as $\mathcal{H}$ and therefore constitutes the basis for this alternative description.
-Furthermore, the structure of Eq. (\ref{ImDeDonderWeylF}) reveals that the de Donder-Weyl function is a Lorentz scalar proportional to the rest mass of the complete system, i.e., particle$+$field\footnote{The origin of the proposed interpretation becomes evident when recalling that the dispersion relation for a massive field is $k_{\mu}k^{\mu}=\mu^{2}$, with $\mu$ being the mass parameter associated with the field.
-For purposes of comparison, examples of de Donder-Weyl functions in the momentum representation for other fields may be seen in Ref. \cite{JFPB2025}}.
-Naturally, this identification implies a null value for the de Donder-Weyl function's part associated with the free propagation of the electromagnetic field since the dispersion relation states in such a case that $k_{\mu}k^{\mu}=k_{0}^{2}-\vert\mathbf{k}\vert^{2}=0$.
+Furthermore, the structure of Eq. (\ref{ImDeDonderWeylF}) reveals that the de Donder–Weyl function is a Lorentz scalar proportional to the rest mass of the complete system, i.e., particle$+$field\footnote{The origin of the proposed interpretation becomes evident when recalling that the dispersion relation for a massive field is $k_{\mu}k^{\mu}=m^{2}$, with $m$ being the mass parameter associated with the field.
+For purposes of comparison, examples of de Donder–Weyl functions in the momentum representation for other fields may be seen in Ref. \cite{JFPB2025}}.
+Naturally, this identification implies a null value for the part of the de Donder–Weyl function that is associated with the free propagation of the electromagnetic radiation field since the dispersion relation states in such a case that $k_{\mu}k^{\mu}=k_{0}^{2}-\vert\mathbf{k}\vert^{2}=0$.